Kikubernetes/tilemake-en/README.md

 # tilemake

-## Create Powerpoint slides with DICOM (or NIfTI) images
+## Make a Powerpoint presentation with DICOM (or NIfTI) images

-### you can create tiled images as shown in the figure only with DICOM or NIFTI images
+### you can create tiled images as shown in the figure from DICOM or NIfTI image.

 ![0](2022-11-10-22-58-00.png)